 1. Waking up frequently during the night

-If you find yourself waking up multiple times throughout the night, it could be a sign of orthosomnia.
-This is because your body is not able to get into a deep sleep, which is necessary for restful sleep.
+If you wake up multiple times throughout the night, it could be a sign of orthosomnia.

 2. Waking up early in the morning

 Another symptom of orthosomnia is waking up earlier than you would like to in the morning.
-This is because your body is not able to get into a deep sleep, so you end up waking up before you’re fully rested.
+This is because your body cannot get into a deep sleep, so you end up waking up before you’re fully rested.

 3. Difficulty falling asleep

 If you have difficulty falling asleep, it may be due to orthosomnia.
-This is because your body is not able to relax and get into a deep sleep, which makes it difficult to fall asleep in the first place.
+This is because your body cannot relax and get into a deep sleep, making it difficult to fall asleep in the first place.

 4. Feeling tired during the day

-Not getting the restful sleep your body needs, leads to fatigue during the day.
-If you find yourself feeling tired during the day, it may be due to orthosomnia.
+Not getting the restful sleep your body needs leads to fatigue during the day.
+If you feel tired during the day, it may be due to orthosomnia.

 5. Difficulty concentrating

-If you find yourself having difficulty concentrating, it may be due to orthosomnia.
+If you have difficulty concentrating, it may be due to orthosomnia.
 This is because your brain is not getting the rest it needs, which can lead to difficulty focusing and paying attention.